C++: Strategy Pattern vs. Policy Based Design

 End

-1. The destructors are invoked automatically before exiting the function test.
-Why there?
+1. The destructors are invoked automatically before exiting the test function.
+Why is that?
 Because a, b, and c were created in that code block.

-2. The destructor calling order is inverse to its creation order.
+2. The order of destructor calls is the reverse of their creation order.

-So, since the destructors are invoked automatically, we can use that interesting feature (RAII) to free any resource acquired by our code.
-For example, modifying the class A to store that int value in the heap instead (bad idea, by the way):
+Since the destructors are invoked automatically, they can leverage this interesting feature (RAII) to free any resources acquired by their code.
+For example, they could modify class A to store that int value on the heap instead (which is a bad idea, by the way):

 class A final